ianwild/qsl/README.md

 So, does an Arduino Nano have enough ROM and RAM to implement a bytecode compiler and interpreter?
-This took a bit long than three weeks - about a year and a half, in fact - but the answer seems to be "yes".
+This took a bit long than three weeks to answer - about a year and a half, in fact - but the conclusion seems to be "yes".